-Best Places to Stay in Yangon:
+Best places to stay in Yangon

 Bagan – Where to stay in Myanmar for tourists

 Bagan is photo-famous as it has the largest and most concentrated area of Buddhist temples and stupas in the world, more than 2000 total, possibly as many as 4,000 including ruins, which is at least double the number of temples found in Cambodia’s Angkor complex.

-Where to stay in Bagan:
+Best places to stay in Bagan

 Mandalay – Where to stay in Myanmar for first timers

-Where to stay in Mandalay:
+Best places to stay in Mandalay

-Family Friendly Hotels in Kachin State:
+Family Friendly accommodation in Mandalay

 Shan State – Where to stay in Myanmar on a budget